 There are, however, concerns regarding the design of exchange of information agreements, as they only include financial information, thus excluding real estate, bullion, yachts, paintings, etc. which are popular modalities of parking illicit wealth.
-The minimum threshold limit of \$2,50,000 for a financial account to be reported by a country's tax authority can be abused to exempt accounts below this threshold from reporting.
-It is necessary that loopholes in agreements are closed, and all financial and non-financial information is included in the information exchange between countries.
+The minimum threshold limit of \$2,50,000 for a financial account to be reported by a country's tax authority exempts all accounts not meeting this high threshold, thus opening exchange of information up to abuse.
+It is necessary that loopholes in agreements are closed, and all financial and non-financial information is included in the exchange between countries.